rewiringamerica/surrogate_modeling/README.md

 the `README.md` found there.
 We currently run this project on clusters with DB 14.3 LTS runtime (Python 3.10, R 4.2).

 You should add `install-db-requirements.sh` as your cluster init script by uploading it in Advanced Options > Init Script in your cluster menu.
+The cluster will need to be restarted for changes to take effect.

 ### Updating Requirements